Encouraging safe, efficient travel for pedestrians

 The preliminary bicycle suitability maps are available for Allegheny County and Greene County.
 These maps were recently presented to the SPC Pedestrian and Bicycle Committee and are available here for review and comment by cycling stakeholders.
 Through this process the maps are available to everyone, however, please understand the maps are in their preliminary form and they will be evolving as we strive to improve them based on cyclist input.
 Periodically, as the project moves forward, new maps will be posted for review for the other counties within the region.

-Several communities in the region requested assistance from SPC staff in the development of community plans for pedestrian, bicycle or active transportation in 2012.
-In accommodating these requests, SPC served on the Technical Advisory Committee for the Bike Route Signage Plan in the City of Pittsburgh; was represented on the steering committee for the City’s MOVEPGH Plan; and, provided technical assistance to communities in Butler, Westmoreland, Indiana and Allegheny counties in the development and advancement of local pedestrian and bicycle planning initiatives.
+Several communities in the region requested assistance from SPC staff in the design and development of pedestrian, bicycle, ADA or active transportation programs in 2013.
+In accommodating these requests, SPC served on the Technical Advisory Committee for the Bike Route Signage Plan in the City of Pittsburgh; was represented on the steering committee for the City’s Transportation Plan (MovePittsburgh); and, has provided technical assistance to communities throughout the region on the advancement of local pedestrian and bicycle planning or ADA compliance concerns.

-In 2012, SPC completed Bicycle Suitability Maps (click here for the maps) for Westmoreland County, and initiated Bicycle Suitability maps for Fayette County.
-These maps identify low-volume, low-speed roads that are conducive to safe bicycle use.
-The maps also identify local roadways that are less suitable for bicycle use due to roadway design, traffic volume or vehicle speed.
-These maps are developed using an array of inputs, including PennDOT Roadway Video Logs Roadway Maintenance System (RMS) data, and considerable input from cyclists and pedestrians familiar with the local roadway network in each county.
+SPC continues to develop Bicycle Suitability Maps for member jurisdictions, and has completed five in draft form to date: Allegheny, Butler, Indiana, Greene and Westmoreland.
+These maps identify low volume, low speed roads that are conducive to safe bicycle use.
+These maps also identify local roadways that are less conducive to safe bicycle use due to roadway design, traffic volume or vehicle speed.
+These maps are developed using an array of inputs, including PennDOT

-In 2012, SPC conducted peak hour bicycle activity counts at more than 50 locations throughout the City of Pittsburgh.
+In 2013, SPC conducted peak hour bicycle activity counts at more than 50 locations throughout the City of Pittsburgh.
 Data obtained from these counts is used at the local level to prioritize pedestrian and bicycle improvements.
-SPC’s program of automated bicycle activity counts was substantially enhanced in 2012, with the design of an automated tube counting program for implementation on local trails.
-Using a combination of bicycle-specific tube counters (Eco Counters) and light weight HPMS tubes, SPC is now able to gather daily, weekly and monthly activity counts along the major trails in the region.
+SPC’s program of automated bicycle activity counts was substantially enhanced in 2013 with the design of an automated tube counting program for implementation on local trails.
+Using a combination of bicycle-specific tube counters (Eco Counters) and lightweight HPMS tubes, SPC is able to gather daily, weekly and monthly activity counts along the major trails in the region.
+In the summer of 2013, SPC piloted a cordon bicycle count in the City of Pittsburgh and counted the number of bicyclists that entered or left downtown during the morning rush hour (between 7:00 and 9:00 a.m.).
+Almost 900 bicyclists were counted during that morning count.

 Note: Microsoft® Translator is a